isaactony/frontend-api-doc/README.md

 # Phonely Documentation

-This repository contains the documentation for Phonely - AI phone agents and conversation flows.
+This repository contains the documentation for Phonely: AI phone agents and conversation flows.

 ## Development Setup